dhivakar1d/Face-Recognition-System/README.md

 Opens webcam and displays recognized faces with their names (or IDs).

-📸 Example Output
+Example Output

 Detected face: dhivakar
 Or with bounding boxes and names over the webcam feed.

-🛠️ Customize
+Customize

 You can adapt this code for:
 Attendance systems
 Smart door locks
 Personalized experiences in apps

-📄 License
+License

 This project is open source under the MIT License.

-🙋‍♂️ Contributing
+Contributing
 Feel free to fork this repository, open issues, or submit pull requests!

-yaml
-Copy
-Edit

----

 ### ✅ How to Upload to GitHub: